heathsc/ont_align_stats/README.md

 | h     | help               | Print help information                                     |                   |
 | V     | version            | Print version information                                  |                   |

+## <a name="changes"></a>Output
+The main output file from ont_align_stats is a JSON file containing at the root level a map with (currently) two elements, metadata and stats.
+The metadata element is a map with a number of key:value pairs giving information about the command, the machine used, option selected etc.
+The stats element is also a map with the following elements: counts, mapped_pctg, primary_mapq, read_len, n_splits, and coverage.
+These are described below:

+ - counts: set of raw counts of either mappings, reads or bases.
+ - mapped_pctg: distribution of the number of reads where the given % of the read is mapped (i.e., ignoring clipped regions)
+ - primary_mapq: distribution of the number of primary mappings with the given MAPQ value.
+ - read_len: distribution of the number of reads with a given read length.
+ - n_splits: distribution of the number of reads with a given number of split mappings (MAPQ > 0).
+ - coverage: map with the number of mappable bases with a given coverage as well as the % of mappable bases with at least the given coverage.

 ## <a name="changes"></a>Changes

+ - 0.7.0 Change output so there is a metadata section and the stats section
  - 0.6.1 Optimizations, particularly for the non-indexed case
  - 0.6.0 Change coverage output in JSON file so that we report the proportion of genome covered with at least the given coverage level as well as the raw number of bases
  - 0.5.3 Resolve some problems with read selection in rare cases